YakShaveFx/outboxkit/docs/observability/built-in-instrumentation.md

 ## Metrics

 Finally, OutboxKit also exposes some metrics.

+Metrics exposed include:

-Metrics exposed include number of batches produced, number of messages produced, and number of processed messages cleaned.
+- number of batches produced
+- number of messages produced
+- number of processed messages cleaned
+- polling cycles and their results
+- produced messages pending completion, the amount of retry attempts and messages retried

 Below you can see a sample dashboard, but note that only the final row is from OutboxKit, the others are from other sources.